 Temperature during transit is not a factor with pasteurized canned or bottled product.
 Wines can be ruined in just a few hours in a hot car.
 For fresh products, when measuring headspace it is important to mimic as closely as possible the anticipated temperatures in the ” cold chain”.
 This can be a touchy subject.
 Who wants to be the one who has to tell their customer spoilage is due to breaks in the cold chain at the customer’s distribution hub ?
 Besides, every Thermo King is at exactly 38 degrees F throughout the entire truck, right ?
 Sending the customer the impartial results from a Ryan often backfires.

 I have seen several attempts to quantify the definition of shelf life by assigning a point value to each category adding up to a total of 100.
 It never works.
 If an item fails in any one of the criteria, it fails.

 In the early 1800’s there were an estimated 15,000 stills in Kentucky.
 Distilling whiskey was a very rational alternative to selling corn.
 The reason: practically indefinite shelf life.

 The most toxic substance on this planet is not man made.
-It is produced by C. botulinum to defend itself against other predatory micro organisms.
+It is produced by Clostridium botulinum to defend itself against other predatory micro organisms.
 Botox anyone ?

 Meals Ready to Eat, or MRE’s are expected to have a shelf life measured in years.
 Exactly how long is time and temperature dependant.
 If an MRE is puffy, you now know why it’s gone bad.
 It has gone anaerobic.

 It is estimated that 40% of food in undeveloped countries spoils en route to market.
 In the US, consumers pitch about 40% of their food.
 Neither one is good from a methane generation standpoint, but no matter.
 It’s cool virtue signalling to demonize the plastic straw men.